What is the electoral roll search

 Many members of the general public believe a Electoral Roll search to be the best way to trace a person in the UK but this simply is not true and the most valid process for tracing someone to a current address is to use a Tracing agent who has access to industry only data sources such as Credit Agency data and can layer many data points to be able to reveal a reliable current address for the person that you are looking for.

-Q&A about a Electoral Roll Search
+Questions on an Electoral Roll Search

 Are there any downsides if I opt out of the open register?